Foreign relations of Canada: Federalism and foreign relations

 The provinces have a high level of freedom to operate internationally, dating to 1886 and Quebec's first representative to France, Hector Fabre.
 Alberta has had representatives abroad, starting with Alberta House in London (37 Hill Street), since 1948, and British Columbia around 25 years before that.
 By 1984, Quebec had offices in ten countries including eight in the United States and three in other Canadian provinces while Ontario had thirteen delegations in seven countries.

 Diplomatic relations

-List of countries which Canada maintains diplomatic relations with:
+List of countries which Canada maintains diplomatic relations with by date: